qkzk/fm/development.md

 - [x] FEAT: jump to next flag
 - [x] IMP: replaced linux setsid by fork library. fm shouldn't create zombies anymore.
   - [x] calling zoxide shouldn't write to log
-- [ ] FEAT: dragon-drop from drag & drop
-  - [x] draging a file opens dragondrop
-  - [x] replace setsid by fork package
-  - [x] use libc setsid to avoid zombies
 - [ ] BUG: crash when a device is removed "os error 2, no file or directory"
   - [x] tab::refresh_is_needed should behave differently if the file doesn't exist
   - [x] move to parent if problem occurs while reading metadata